WilsoncwRCH/IRSkinDose/README.md

 ## Explanation of whats happening
 Comprised of a simple phantom designed as a circle of 12 cm radius split in half and glued to a rectangle of width 15 cm.
 The centre of the phantom is defined as the Isocentre.
-Data from an OpenREM export should explain the
+Data is mapped onto this phantom and returned as a 2D image, dataframe and much more...

 ![Briefexp](https://github.com/WilsoncwRCH/IRSkinDose/assets/144329591/e8827087-26f3-4cd6-a752-283e121b43af)

+An App has also been created.

 ## Brief Overview of the code
 For a full example go to the example walkthrough notebook